-(d) The numbering system for Rules in Title IV applies to all Louisiana family and domestic relations proceedings in district courts and in the Family Court for the Parish of East Baton Rouge.
+(d) The numbering system for Rules in Title IV applies to all Louisiana family proceedings in district courts and in the Family Court for the Parish of East Baton Rouge.

 (e) Title V applies to all juvenile proceedings in district courts and in juvenile courts for the Parishes of East Baton Rouge, Orleans, Jefferson, and Caddo.